-Some Cars in South Carolina are at Higher Risk for Rollovers
+Some Cars are at Higher Risk for Rollovers

 Sport utility vehicles (SUVs), minivans, vans, pickups and other light trucks have become very popular for personal and family transportation.
 Many owners perceive them to be safe because of their size.
 Unfortunately, these vehicles are not as safe as you might expect.
 SUVs, minivans and pickups are far more likely to be involved in rollover accidents than passenger cars due to their higher center of gravity.
 That factor, combined with a relatively short wheelbase, makes SUVs vulnerable to tipping over in a severe maneuver, such as an emergency lane change.
 The South Carolina rollover accident lawyers at the Louthian Law Firm can help you recover the compensation you deserve if you have been hurt in this type of wreck.

-If you or a loved one has been involved in a rollover car accident, the South Carolina personal injury attorneys at the Louthian Law Firm are here to help you.
-Call our Columbia rollover accident attorneys today toll free at (803) 454-1200 or fill out our online contact form.
+If you or a loved one has been involved in a rollover car accident, contact our rollover accident attorneys today toll free at (803) 454-1200 or fill out our online contact form.
 We always offer free, no-obligation case evaluations, and we don’t take a dime in fees until we win your case.
 We represent clients in Columbia and throughout South Carolina.

 Any number of factors can contribute to an SUV accident or a vehicle rollover, including faulty tires resulting in tire separation or defective design of the vehicle itself.
 Weather and road conditions can play a role, as can driver error.
 But when the SUV or other vehicle is inherently unstable by design, or when safety stabilization systems are not used, SUV rollover accident injuries may give rise to a legal claim against the car maker.